 - Audit Framework fact sheet (PDF, 212KB)

 Compliance audit (existing accreditation holders)

-It is the operator's responsibility to complete a compliance audit and submit an NHVAS audit summary report (DOCX, 73KB) no earlier than 6 months and no later than 1 month prior to expiry of the accreditation period.
-The NHVAS audit summary report must be accompanied with an NHVAS accreditation application form.
+It is the operator's responsibility to complete a compliance audit and submit an NHVAS Audit summary report (DOCX, 179KB) no earlier than 6 months and no later than 1 month prior to expiry of the accreditation period.

 When an auditor has carried out two consecutive audits of a module for an operator, a different auditor must conduct the next audit of that module.

-- Certifies that a management system for accreditation is in place, is being used and adheres to the scheme standards before accreditation is granted.
+- Certifies that a management system for accreditation is in place, is being used and adheres to the scheme standards before accreditation is granted and/or maintained.